Aevy21/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-vaScript - Objects, Scopes, and Closures
+#JavaScript - Objects, Scopes, and Closures

 #### Overview
 This README provides an overview of essential concepts in JavaScript, focusing on Objects, Scopes, and Closures.
 Understanding these concepts is crucial for developing efficient and maintainable JavaScript code.